maveniverse/mima/README.md

 `ServiceLocator` pretty much forces you to write components you had to write in "good old" Plexus days.

-Moreover, recent changes in Maven 3.9.x explicitly **prevents creation of new `RepositorySystem` instances**, for a good reason: if you run within Maven, you have everything "offered on a plate" (just inject it), no need to reinvent the wheel, you have full environment initialized with user specs and setup.
+Moreover, recent changes in Maven 3.9.x explicitly **prevents creation of new `RepositorySystem` instances**, for a good reason: if you run within Maven, you have everything "offered on a plate" (just inject it): you have full environment initialized with user specs and setup.
 No need to reinvent the wheel: less code, less bugs.
 This made `ServiceLocator` defunct in Maven 3.9.x and beyond as well.

 Finally, Maven project never offered one-stop shop solution to use Resolver as a library.
 There was `ServiceLocator`